Energy Efficient Way to Better Indoor Air Quality

 Damper:A flat blade inside the air exchanger, which controls the amount of airflow.

 Ductwork:Channels in your house where the air flows through.

 Drain pan:A reservoir here water condensation is collected.

 Condensate pump:If the air exchanger is located in a basement below grade, then it will need a pump to eject the water condensate.

 WHAT CAN TYPICALLY GO WRONG:

 Most of the problems with an air exchanger can be related to humidity.
 If you do not have the right size or type of unit for your particular home and weather environment, you can find problems such as:

 The air exchanger will not turn on often enough, because it is limited by the humidity of the outside air.

-Routine maintenance for an air exchanger will of course depend on the specific model that you have.
-But typical maintenance tasks for an air exchanger will include washing or replacing the filters on a regular basis, cleaning the exchanger chamber, ensuring that the vents are clear and operating properly.
+Routine maintenance for an air exchanger will, of course, depend on the specific model that you have.
+But typical maintenance tasks for an air exchanger will include washing or replacing the filters on a regular basis, cleaning the exchanger chamber, and ensuring that the vents are clear and operating properly.